 Based on Spicher and Peters (1981, 1995), the kill kinetics for microorganisms in formaldehyde solutions is a function of the temperature, concentration and microbial count.
 According to Gömann et al. (2000), a reaction kinetics of the second order takes place.

-Based on these insights, in the new draft standard ISO/DIS 11138-5 for biological indicators the D-value is no longer calculated in accordance with DIN EN 866-5 in the gas phase, but rather in a formaldehyde solution.
+In view of these insights, the new standard for biological indicators is no longer governed by DIN 866-5 in a gas phase but as specified hitherto by DIN 58948 Part 14 in a formaldehyde suspension.